-One thing I always do when I go home to see family is stock up on my favourite food souvenirs from Ireland.
+One thing I always do when I go home to see the family is stock up on my favourite food souvenirs from Ireland.

-Ok, some of my choices may not be for everyone but there are certain things only found in Ireland that I simply must have in my bags when returning to Portugal.
+Ok, some of my choices may not be for everyone but there are certain things only found in Ireland that I simply must-have in my bags when returning to Portugal.
 I have been known to travel with an empty hold bag just so I can fill it with my food favourites.
 The night before my flight I pop to the supermarkets and stock up.
 And it is always a struggle to fit it all in.

 The following foods from Ireland are just some items I bring back with me after every trip.

-Irish tea – I have been living away from Ireland for over 15 years now and in all that time I have only drank Irish tea, thanks to stocking up when back in Ireland, or more recently to what is known in our family as “care packages”.
+Irish tea – I have been living away from Ireland for over 15 years now and in all that time I have only drunk Irish tea, thanks to stocking up when back in Ireland, or more recently to what is known in our family as “care packages”.
 Our house is a Lyons tea house.
-Some households prefer Barrys, and Bewleys makes a lovely cup of tea, but for us it has to be Lyons.
+Some households prefer Barrys, and Bewleys makes a lovely cup of tea, but for us, it has to be Lyons.